parikhmili9/AmongHuskiesGame/FinalProject/milestones/0/README.md

 ## Team Decision Documentation
 * Team communication: Teams channel, email as needed

 * Team Meeting Cadence:
 	* Tuesday in-person
 	* Thursday in-person (after class)

  * Extra feature ideas:
 	* Adding tunnel system
  	* Game within Husky world
   		* Rugby game (sharing?)

  * Work Management:
  	* (Tentatively) Jira

   * How are we doing sharing?

   * Outstanding Questions and Answers:
-  * 	- What does the world look like?
+  	* What is the requirement for this world?
+What does it have to look like, if anything?